 Drone Fun, Safety, and Security

-This workshop combines both a theoretical and practical component that aims to educate children about drones and how drones can be helpful to us as a society, how they’re used for good, and how we can help to protect against them being used for bad.
+Presented by Dronesec, this workshop combines both a theoretical and practical component that aims to educate children about drones and how drones can be helpful to us as a society, how they’re used for good, and how we can help to protect against them being used for bad.

 The cyber safety workshop covers a range of topics including password management, your identity on the web, with real case studies and student interaction.